cyxzheng/cyxzheng.github.io/_pages/google.md

 <div class="case-image"><img src="/assets/images/projects/google/Explore2.png" data-zoom="zoom"></div>

-Each organization will have its own page, with accompanying descriptions and pictures that help paint a better picture of what the organization is like for potential members.
+Each organization will have its own page, with accompanying descriptions and pictures.
+There's an opportunity here to paint an image of what membership entails, and can give potential members an idea of whether or not this organization will benefit them and provide the community that they're seeking.

 Important information, such as meeting times, location, and fees, are present on this page, for every single organization.
 This will reduce confusion, and in turn drive participation, as users won’t have to wonder if the meeting room they’re wandering to is truly the right location.

 ### 3. Make the proposal process less daunting